wcgordon1/lamplighter/manuscript/publish/ch5_The_Night_Wardens.md

 "The apron keeps salt and chalk off your clothes," Rooke explained.
 "Sounds mundane, but if you're wearing the residue of a binding when you walk into a fresh seam, it can interfere with the new work."

 "These are your route keys," Ms. Kestrel said, lifting a ring of brass keys from the crate.
-"Silver grade—they'll open lamp boxes, rail cabinets, and most maintenance doors.
+"Silver grade; they'll open lamp boxes, rail cabinets, and most maintenance doors.
 Don't lose them, but if you do, don't panic.
 We can recut them and transfer the authorization."

 The keys clinked softly against each other as Ivy took them, and when she slipped them into her pocket, they rang against the transit token like a small bell.
 The sound made her think of the way the house had hummed until she'd freed the token from the doorframe crack.

 "And finally," Ms. Kestrel said, setting a leather-bound notebook on the table, "your logbook.
-Every incident gets logged—time, location, seam level, materials used, cadence applied, duration.
+Every incident gets logged: time, location, seam level, materials used, cadence applied, duration.
 If someone gets hurt or there's property damage, that goes in too.
 The stamps are in the kit."

 Ivy opened the logbook.
 The pages were already numbered, and she could see faint guidelines ruled in blue ink.
 A small pouch in the back cover held four rubber stamps with wooden handles: SEAM-SIGHTED, BOUND, SHADE-ACTIVITY, and CIVILIAN-ASSIST.